sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/advanced-settings.md

 While this value is not commonly adjusted, it can be useful in certain situations where a custom hardware configuration requires it.
 Theoretically, setting this value to 1 could improve compatibility with certain hardware setups that rely on the OE signal, but stock Atari ROMs don't require it.

+{: .warning}
+As a kind reminder, ALWAYS eject the `ROMEMUL` volume after making any changes to the files.
+This will ensure that the changes are correctly saved and reflected in the emulator.

 [Previous: User Guide](/sidecartridge-tos/user-guideV2/){: .btn .mr-4 }
 [Main](/sidecartridge-tos/){: .btn .mr-4 }
 [Next: Compatibility](/sidecartridge-tos/compatibility/){: .btn }